Clavaria fragilis: Conservation status

-In North America, Clavaria fragilis has been called "by far our most common Clavaria".
+In North America, C. fragilis has been called "by far our most common Clavaria".
 In northern Europe, it is one of a suite of "CHEG" fungi (CHEG standing for "Clavarioid fungi-Hygrocybe-Entoloma-Geoglossaceae") considered to be indicator species of old, unimproved grassland (permanent grassland that has not been cultivated for some years).
 Though such grasslands are a threatened habitat in Europe, C. fragilis is one of the commoner CHEG species.
 It is, nonetheless, on the national red list of threatened fungi in the Netherlands and Slovenia.